-It is now generally agreed upon that one of the major impediments to climbing out of poverty in the developing world is the lack of access to credit.
-In fact, economists now expect that even small amounts of financial capital, if used to start or expand ventures, can ultimately give the poor the needed "leg up."
-This vision, developed to a large extent at the Grameen Bank in Bangladesh, Bank Rakyat in Indonesia and Banco Sol in Bolivia, among many other places, has been fine tuned and implemented across the developing world (Armendariz de Aghion and Morduch, 2005).
+It is now generally agreed that one of the major impediments to climbing out of poverty in the developing world is the lack of access to credit.
+In fact, economists now expect that even small amounts of financial capital, if used to start or expand ventures, can ultimately give the poor the needed boost to achieving lasting economic success.
+This microcredit vision, developed to a large extent at the Grameen Bank in Bangladesh, Bank Rakyat in Indonesia, and Banco Sol in Bolivia, among many other places, has been fine-tuned and implemented across the developing world (Armendariz de Aghion and Morduch 2005).
+Given the popularity of these microcredit programs and the large funds currently invested in them, it is vitally important to determine whether group liability actually attenuates the moral hazard problem.
+In other words, does peer monitoring reduce the likelihood of default?

-For a long while, however, there has been a dearth of solid evidence on whether these "microcredit" programs actually help borrowers or, for that matter, whether the loan programs work in accordance with the incentive structures embedded in the contracts.
-Although the availability of data on loan programs has not been a major issue, self-selection into programs has, and, as a result, investigators have been forced to make only guarded statements about the impact of specific microcredit programs.
-This problem is, to some extent, on the verge of being "solved," given new data from a number of recent randomized trials.
-In one study (Banerjee et al., 2009), micro finance institutions were opened randomly in half the slums of Hyderabad India, and, after a year and a half, there appeared to be little effect of access to credit on per capita expenditures.
-However, borrowers' expenditures on durables did increase for households with existing businesses, indicating the fulfillment of expansion plans.
+For a long time, however, there has been a dearth of solid evidence on whether microcredit programs actually help borrowers or, for that matter, whether the loan programs work in accordance with the incentive structures embedded in the contracts.
+Although the availability of data on loan programs has not been a major issue, self-selection into programs has been a significant concern.
+As a result, investigators have been forced to make only guarded statements about the impact of specific microcredit programs.
+To some extent, this problem on the verge of being solved, given new data from a number of recent randomized trials.
+In one study (Banerjee et al., 2009), microfinance institutions were opened randomly in half the slums of Hyderabad India and, after 18 months, access to credit appeared to have little effect on per capita expenditures.
+However, borrowers' expenditures on durable goods did increase for households with existing businesses, indicating the fulfillment of expansion plans made possible by improved access to credit.